fde-capu/fde-capu/aptitudes-commented-list.md

 O2) things that I **currently work with**.
 P) things that are here for fun and showing my **personality** with no much professional value.
 P2) things that seem **redundant to note**, because of some other item on the list, or because superfluous.

+While some interests and aspects seem trivial on this list, they express many of my interests.
+From personal tastes to quirky projects to avant-garde technologies - and I have certainly forgotten to include many things, maybe I can update it from time to time - this was fun thing to do, to collect my own 'tags'.

 ....

 algorithmic art C+C3+D+D2+F+G+K3+M+O